Breadcrumbs

 Water in gascolator

-30 Jul 2023 11:58 - 30 Jul 2023 12:06 #1 by RP J
+30 Jul 2023 11:58 - 30 Jul 2023 12:06 #1

-Replied by RP J on topic Water in gascolator
+Replied by RPJ on topic Water in gascolator

 Before each flight, in addition to checking the wing tanks, I have been siphoning out gas at the bottom of the header tank, at the location where it drains, to check for water.
 However, I have a 2ft aluminum tube I use for siphoning and it cant reach the forward part of the tank.